RaphHaddad/blog/content/post/migrations-dacpacs.md

 Below is an explanation of the two approaches.
 Feel free to skip this section and go straight to the next section if you are aware of the two approaches.

 ### Migrations
 The migrations approach involves running a set of scripts against a target database in a predetermined order.
 The target database will have a meta table with the scripts that have already been run, so that they are not run again.
+Some tools allow you to specify certain scripts to be run regardless if they've been run previously or not.

 Popular .NET tools include [DbUp](https://dbup.github.io/) and [Entity Framework Migrations](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application).

 ### DACPAC
 A DACPAC (Data-tier Application Component Package) is a package that contains the _state_ of your database.
 It is generated from tools such as SQL Projects that you can create from Visual Studio 2017.
 From a code perspective, this means a set of `CREATE` scripts for all your entities.
 Occasionally, when you modify an object the `CREATE` scripts may not accurately reflect the state of the database (for example: when you rename a column) in this case a _refactor log_ is kept in the DACPAC.